-Driver, student remanded for trafficking narcotic drugs
+Driver, Student remanded for trafficking narcotic drugs

 The case was adjourned to July 25, 2023, for the suspects to reappear.

-Assistant Superintendent of Police (ASP) Seth Vincent Kpodo, Prosecuting, told the Court presided over by Alfred Kwabena Asiedu that the complainant was an Assemblyman.
+Assistant Superintendent of Police (ASP) Seth Vincent Kpod Prosecuting, told the Court presided over by Mr Alfred Kwabena Asiedu that the complainant was an Assemblyman.

-He said on May 24, 2023, Agbele was in charge of a Benz bus container with registration number GT 8496-N traveling from Hohoe to Dormabin.
+He said on May 24, 2023, Agbele was in charge of a Benz bus container with registration number GT8496-N travelling from Hohoe to Dormabin.

 He said upon reaching the Asukawkaw Bridge, the vehicle veered off the road and got involved in an accident.

-ASP Kpodo said the complainant, hearing of the accident, rushed to the scene and realised that there were sacks inside a secret compartment in the Benz bus which had broken down as a result of the accident.
+ASP Kpodo said the complainant, hearing of the accident, rushed to the scene and realised that there were sacks inside a secret compartment in the Benz bus which had broken down because of the accident.

-He said some of the said sacks were also seen scattered on the road, which the Assemblyman quickly packed to prevent people from stealing them.
+He said several of the said sacks were also seen scattered on the road, which the Assemblyman quickly packed to prevent people from stealing them.

 He said the Police rushed to the scene and found 12 sacks and ten parcels of the wrapped Indian hemp that were retrieved from the accident vehicle.

-ASP Kpodo said Police proceeded to the Asukawkaw Clinic and arrested the suspects who had been treated and discharged as a result of the accident.
+ASP Kpodo said Police proceeded to the Asukawkaw Clinic and arrested the suspects who had been treated and discharged because of the accident.

 He said the suspects in their investigation caution statements to police denied any wrongdoing.